microsoft/coyote/docs/_learn/programming-models/actors/state-machines.md

 the next event from the inbox (if there is one), the machine immediately handles the raised event (so raised events are prioritized over any events in the inbox).
-This prioritization is important in the above case, because it guarantees that the Server will transition to the `Active` state before the `PongEvent` is received from the `Client`.
+This prioritization is important in the above case, because it guarantees that the Server will transition to the `Active` state before the `PingEvent` is received from the `Client`.

 The attribute `OnEventGotoState` indicates that if the state machine receives the `ReadyEvent` event while it is currently in the `Init` state, it will automatically handle the `ReadyEvent` by exiting the `Init` state and transitioning to the `Active` state.
-This saves you from having to write that trivial event handler.
+This saves you from having to write that trivial event handler logic.

 All this happens as a result of the simple `RaiseEvent` call and the `OnEventGotoState` attribute.
 The Coyote state machine programming model takes a lot of tedium out of managing explicit state